raystack/compass/docs/docs/reference/configuration.md

 ### `IDENTITY_UUID_HEADER`
 * Example value: `Compass-User-UUID`
 * Type: `required`
 * Header key to accept Compass User UUID.
-See [User](../concepts/user.md) for more information about the usage.
+See the API reference for more information.
 ### `IDENTITY_EMAIL_HEADER`
 * Example value: `Compass-User-Email`
 * Type: `optional`
 * Header key to accept Compass User Email.
-See [User](../concepts/user.md) for more information about the usage.
+See the API reference for more information.
 ### `IDENTITY_PROVIDER_DEFAULT_NAME`
 * Example value: `shield`
 * Type: `optional`
 * Default value of user provider.
-See [User](../concepts/user.md) for more information about the usage.
+See the API reference for more information.

 ## Telemetry